tokamak-network/darius-tutorial/cross-dom-bridge-erc20/README.md

 ## Conclusion

 You should now be able to write applications that use our SDK and bridge to transfer ERC-20 assets between layer 1 and layer 2.

-Note that for withdrawals of a commonly used ERC-20 token (or ETH) you would probably want to use a [third party bridge](https://www.optimism.io/apps/bridges) for higher speed and lower cost.
-Here is the API documentation for some of those bridges:

 * [Hop](https://docs.hop.exchange/js-sdk/getting-started)
 * [Synapse](https://docs.synapseprotocol.com/bridge-sdk/sdk-reference/bridge-synapsebridge)